Northumbria: Northumbria and Norse settlement

 The Viking invasions of the ninth century and the establishment of the Danelaw once again divided Northumbria.
 Although primarily recorded in the southern provinces of England, the Anglo-Saxon Chronicles (particularly the D and E recensions) provide some information on Northumbria's conflicts with Vikings in the late eighth and early ninth centuries.
 According to these chronicles, Viking raids began to affect Northumbria when a band attacked Lindisfarne in 793.
 After this initial catastrophic blow, Viking raids in Northumbria were either sporadic for much of the early ninth century or evidence of them was lost.
 However, in 865 the so-called Great Heathen Army landed in East Anglia and began a sustained campaign of conquest.
 The Great Army fought in Northumbria in 866–867, striking York twice in less than one year.
 After the initial attack the Norse left to go north, leaving Kings Ælle and Osberht to recapture the city.
-The E recension of the Anglo-Saxon Chronicle suggests that Northumbria was particularly vulnerable at this time because the Northumbrians were once again fighting among themselves, deposing Osberht in favor of Ælle.
-In the second raid the Vikings killed the Northumbrian kings Ælle and Osberht while recapturing the city.
+The E recension of the Anglo-Saxon Chronicle suggests that Northumbria was particularly vulnerable at this time because the Northumbrians were once again fighting amongst themselves, deposing Osberht in favour of Ælle.
+In the second raid, the Vikings killed Kings Ælle and Osberht whilst recapturing the city.

-After King Alfred reestablished his control of southern England the Norse invaders settled into what came to be known as the Danelaw in the Midlands, East Anglia, and the southern part of Northumbria.
+After King Alfred re-established his control of southern England, the Norse invaders settled into what came to be known as the Danelaw in the Midlands, East Anglia, and the southern part of Northumbria.
 In Northumbria, the Norse established the Kingdom of York whose boundaries were roughly the River Tees and the Humber, giving it approximately the same dimensions as Deira.
-Although this kingdom fell to Hiberno-Norse colonizers in the 920s and was in constant conflict with the West-Saxon expansionists from the south, it survived until 954 when the last Scandinavian king Eric, who is usually identified as Eric Bloodaxe, was driven out and eventually killed.
+Although this kingdom fell to Hiberno-Norse colonisers in the 920s and was in constant conflict with the West-Saxon expansionists from the south, it survived until 954 when the last Scandinavian king Eric, who is usually identified as Eric Bloodaxe, was driven out and eventually killed.